Table of Contents:

 A lot of the spam content Facebook has been battling has been from fake Facebook Profiles.
 Earlier in 2018, Facebook removed over half a billion of fake Profiles.

-This was a great thing!
-For a platform that boasts over two billion monthly active users – or roughly two-thirds of all humans who have an internet connection – the number of purged profiles gives you an idea of just how important it is to Facebook to make sure everything on their HUGE platform is on the up-and-up.
+For a platform that boasts over three billion monthly active users – or roughly two-thirds of all humans who have an internet connection – the number of purged profiles gives you an idea of just how important it is to Facebook to make sure everything on their HUGE platform is on the up-and-up.

 Now, because spam and fake accounts are generally run by not-nice people, the good-faith agreement that apps had with Facebook got tarnished.